angelren1220/jungle-rails/README.md

   - Add new databases and pages to support user login and registration
     - passwords are properly hashed with bcrypt
     - emails must be unique and are case insensitive
+    - display error messages for login/signup pages

+- Tests:
+  - RsSpec tests for product and user models
+  - Cypress tests for home page, product details, add to cart and user login/signup

 ## Setup